 5. Celebrate payday in style at River Island’s Oxford Street store.
 On the last weekend of every month, in-store DJs get the party started by spinning tunes while you browse the latest collections.

 6. Pick out your perfect floral summer outfit from the special collection of botanical inspired designs at Coast on Oxford Street, created in collaboration with the Royal Horticultural Society.

-12. Take advantage of instant tax refunds for international visitors from House of Fraser's Premier International Lounge.
+11. Take advantage of instant tax refunds for international visitors from House of Fraser's Premier International Lounge.
 Just some of the benefits include instant cash refunds, money-saving fees and consolidation of multiple purchases.
 The swanky lounge also has free WiFi and mobile phone charging points.
 September also sees the exclusive launch in store of iconic Brazilian fashion brand Issa, known for its wrap dresses, feminine prints and vibrant colour combinations.

-16. Find a truly unique mix of original independents and international brands in Soho.
+15. Find a truly unique mix of original independents and international brands in Soho.
 Shop at cutting-edge clothing designers OTHER, Oliver Spencer Soho and Universal Works, find bespoke tailoring at Chris Kerr, streetwear at Supreme and Palace, or pick up Swedish trends at Sandqvist and Nudie Jeans.
 If you’re a fiend for footwear, get the latest trainers from Footpatrol or Axel Arigato’s sportwear section.
 Alternatively, create your own fashion and interior designs from the quality fabrics at Misan.